Roses are red, violets are blue; your baby is cute, and these names are, too

 Choosing a name for your baby is no small task; the moniker you pick follows them around for life.
-A lot of parents like to find a name that is meaningful in some way, and if you're expecting a little valentine, there are some really cute February baby names to consider.
+A lot of parents like to find a baby name that is meaningful in some way, and if you're expecting a little valentine (or a Groundhog Day babe or just a winter sweetie), there are some really cute February baby names to consider.
 If you're not a fan of holidays, don't worry, there are still plenty of options that have nothing to do with Cupid.

 February is famous for Valentine's Day, but there are also other great events that can help inspire your baby's name.
 Black History Month is observed in February and there is no shortage of amazing Black figures to name your baby after.
 If you have a more playful attitude, let a fun national or world-day in February influence your name choice, like World Nutella day on Feb.
 5, Galentine's Day on Feb.
 13, or National Drink Wine day on Feb.
 18 (Rosé could totally be a baby name, right?).

 There are also some fantastic traditional baby names that are inspired by the month of February.
 So, if you're feeling stuck, here are some great suggestions for your little love.

 February's second flower is the primrose, which also happens to make for a really cute baby name.
 Primrose is the name of Katniss's little sister in the Hunger Games, so if you're a big fan of the series, it makes this name all the more fun.
 You can even go with Prim or Rose for nicknames.

 If you love the idea of a Valentine's Day inspired-name for your baby, consider Amato, which means "loved."
 It also has Italian roots, so if you have any Italian ancestry, it's also a fun way to celebrate your heritage.